-While having access to social media and technology is fun for children and gives them a sense of independence, it can also be dangerous if not used responsibly.
 This page is here to give you answers about cyber bullying, social media usage, and being safe and private online.
-Don't miss recommended articles from at the bottom of the page.
-(Note: to access content and links, click on any of the images below.
-SBFC will remain open in your browser.)
+Please note, to access content and links, click on any of the images below.
+SBFC will remain open in your browser.

 Produced by South Bay Families Connected, Tech Time offers helpful tips from SBFC blogger and presenter, Leah Niehaus, LCSW,.